Abarim Publications' online Biblical Hebrew Dictionary

 We enlightened moderns have no problem with the metaphor that equates knowledge with light (which are really two entirely different things and not in any way related in a strictly physical way) but to the ancients, rain held a similar and equally valid meaning, namely that of the conveyance of instructions, or the joint act of someone teaching and someone else learning from an instructor (see our article on the word Torah).
 In other words: the word for earth essentially expressed the present state of affairs, the now, while understanding that to the ancients the present was not a featureless blip on a digital watch, but rather the indefinite stretch of observable reality which took eons to build.

-Terrestrial water in all its forms (seas, rivers, ground water) was seen as akin to knowledge in all its guises (culture, schools of thought, intuition), whereas rain became connected to instruction and formal teaching.
+Terrestrial water in all its forms (seas, rivers, ground water) was seen as akin to knowledge in all its guises (schools of thought, established cultures; see our article on Tigris), whereas clouds stood for informal people movements (fashions, trends; see our article on νεφελη, nephele, cloud), and rain became connected to instruction and teaching.
 That made the sky or heavens (שמים, shemayim) the storeroom of all (future) knowledge as well as the final destination of any traveler, and from there it's no big leap to begin to recognize the celestial bodies as teachers, guides and deities, and the sky as the heavenly abode of both gods and deceased people (Genesis 1:14, Deuteronomy 4:19, 1 Kings 22:19).

 In the sequential Scriptures, the word ארץ ('eres) is commonly translated mostly with the word land, but it should be remembered that in antiquity a land was not defined as an area marked by borders and such, but rather as an area in which a specific culture existed that was based on a specific body of knowledge (in the broadest sense, from literature to agriculture to rules of engagement of other cultures).
 Hence our word may denote the whole (known) world (Genesis 18:18, Jeremiah 25:26, Isaiah 37:16), or the whole library of knowledge enjoyed by the peoples of the world (1 Samuel 2:8, Psalm 75:3, see Proverbs 9:1).
 It may denote a country or territory, again not as geographic area but as cultural area (Genesis 10:10, Joshua 11:3, 1 Samuel 9:4) or soil which may be cultivated and made to produce (Exodus 4:3, Leviticus 19:9, Ruth 2:10).